Gabzedu/personal-expenses-analysis/README.md

 This repository contains my personal monthly expenses data from 2022 onwards, used for data analysis and visualization practice.

 ## 📊 Data Description
-The data/ raw/ folder contains monthly personal expense records from 2022 to 2026, recorded manually and later standardized. this information is in Portuguese, it is real and completed raw the way that i recorded all over the years.

-The data/ processed/ folder contains monthly personal expense records from 2022 to 2026 - this is a clean information adapted to this project.
+The `data/raw` folder contains monthly personal expense records from 2022 to 2026.
+The data was recorded manually over the years, is real, originally in Portuguese, and has not been modified.

+The `data/processed` folder contains cleaned and standardized versions of the same data, adapted specifically for analysis within this project.